+Acknowledgements.
 We acknowledge Maxime Hervo, Alexander Häfele and Phillippe Overney from MeteoSwiss in Payerne for providing the infrastructure access and support with the measurements.
 We further acknowledge MeteoSwiss collaborators at Payerne for the operational SMN and EMER-Met measurements.
-Nicolas Bukowiecki is further acknowledged for his contribution to the fund raising of the GAW-CH science project that initiated the aerosol insitu measurements in Payerne.
+Nicolas Bukowiecki is further acknowledged for his contribution to the fundraising of the GAW-CH science project that initiated the aerosol in situ measurements in Payerne.
 Günther Wehrle, Pascal Schneider and Levi Folghera are acknowledged for the technical support of the aerosol in situ observations.
+We thank the Swiss National Air Pollution Monitoring Network NABEL (BAFU/Empa) for providing data on gaseous air pollutants.
 We also thank Kaspar R. Daellenbach for scientific discussions.